ibm-cloud-docs/cis/cache.md

 |REVALIDATED|The resource is served from cache but is stale.
 The resource was revalidated by either an `If-Modified-Since` header or an `If-None-Match header`.|
 |UPDATING|The resource was served from cache but is expired.
 The resource is currently being updated by the origin web server.
 UPDATING is typically seen only for very popular cached resources.|
 |DYNAMIC|The resource was not cached by default and your current {{site.data.keyword.cis_short_notm}} caching configuration doesn't instruct {{site.data.keyword.cis_short_notm}} to cache the resource.
 Instead, the resource was requested from the origin web server.
 Use page rules to implement custom caching options.|
 {: caption="Table 2.
-Cache response codes and definitions" caption-side="left"}
+Cache response codes and definitions" caption-side="bottom"}